qbiton/Pure-Energy/README.md

-Pure Energy is a comedy drama for theatres from the original author of "Saint Fucker" and "Painting of Mother Nature".
+Pure Energy is a comedy drama for theatres from the original author of "Saint Fucker" and "Painting Mother Nature".

 The play is written in Polish as I (Jakub Jan Zieliński - Author) am Polish myself.
 Feel free to fork and translate or do whatever you like with the text and pictures of paintings I am posting to depict what is happening in the play.
 The more the merrier.